 Belarus is an export-oriented country with well-developed manufacturing sector and agriculture.
 61 percent of products is exported.

 Belarus maintains good trade relations with more than 200 countries of the world.

 In 2020 foreign trade turnover of Belarus reached 61,7 billion USD which is 21% more than in the year 2016.
 Export of goods is at the level of 29 billion USD and increased by 23% in relation to 2016.

 The commodity structure of Belarusian export includes more than 1000 commodity items.
 The most important export positions are oil and oil products, potash and nitrogen fertilizers, metal products, trucks and cars, tractors, tires, dairy and meat products, furniture.

-The bulk of imports is made up of energy resources (oil and natural gas), raw materials, materials and components (metals and products from them, raw materials for chemical production, machine parts), technological equipment.
+The main imports are energy resources (oil and natural gas), raw materials, materials and components (metals and products from them, raw materials for chemical production, machine parts), technological equipment.

-The main trading partner of Belarus is the Russian Federation, in 2019 it accounted for 41.2 percent of Belarusian exports and 55.9 percent of imports.
+Russia is the main trade partner of Belarus, its share in the year 2020 accounted for 45 percent of Belarusian exports and 50 percent of imports.

 Official Internet Resources

 Council of Ministers of the Republic of Belarus